 The limitations of voluntary climate commitments from private financial actors

-Private finance will not fund the transition without a major commitment from public authorities
+Private finance will not fund the transition without a stronger commitment from public authorities

-According to Mark Carney’s statements at COP 26, the Glasgow Finance Alliance for Net Zero – GFANZ, a voluntary coalition of 500 financial actors with $130 trillion in assets – was destined to be a game-changer in financing the transition to a carbon neutral economy.
+According to Mark Carney’s statements at COP 26, the Glasgow Finance Alliance for Net Zero – GFANZ, an unprecedented voluntary coalition of 500 financial actors with $130 trillion in assets – was destined to be a game-changer in financing the transition to a carbon neutral economy.

-But should we rely on this voluntary approach?
-The answer presented in this Climate Brief is no. Although useful and led by people who are truly committed to the cause, we cannot expect too much from these initiatives to mobilize private financial actors in favour of the transition, given the limited effectiveness of voluntary commitments.
-Conversely, an approach based on the strong commitment of public authorities seems essential.
+But can we rely primarily on this voluntary approach?
+The answer presented in this Climate Brief is no. Although useful and led by people who are truly committed to the cause, we cannot expect too much from these initiatives to mobilize private financial actors in favour of the given the intrinsic limitations to their effectiveness.
+Conversely, an approach based primarily on the strong commitment of public authorities seems essential.

 This public commitment must be based on a wide range of instruments, including financial regulation, whose role is essential when it comes to financial actors.